neel0210/neel0210/README.md

 ### I'm Neel

-Commerce student and android developer by night, I start my day with a cup of cardamom tea and few crunchy bytes and some day it ends up being killed in battle ground :(
+Commerce student by day and android developer by night, I start my day with a cup of cardamom tea and few crunchy bytes and sometimes it ends up being killed in battle ground :(